CKKQ-FM: The Q Morning Show

 One of the original 26 employees, Ed Bain has spent more than three decades of his career at CKKQ hosting The Q Morning Show.
 Bain was born in 1955.
 The QMS (short for Q Morning Show) lineup consists of Bain and news/sports announcer Cliff LeQuesne.
 While there have been multiple producers, newscasters and sports announcers, Ed Bain has been the one constant on the show since CKKQ's launch.

 Bain is also the CHEK-TV weather forecaster.
-Bain became well known in Victoria from public appearances for CKKQ, both in person and as part of outdoor advertising.
-His visibility greatly improved when, in 2001, he became the full-time weekday weather reporter for Victoria television station CHEK-TV, where he injects much of the same humour he's known for on The Q Morning Show, albeit slightly toned down for his television audience.
-Bain is an avid collector of German World War II trinkets.
+He became well known in Victoria from public appearances for CKKQ, both in person and as part of outdoor advertising.
+Bain's visibility greatly improved when, in 2001, he became the full-time weekday weather reporter for Victoria television station CHEK-TV.
+He injects much of the same humour to his weather forecasts that he is known for on The Q Morning Show, albeit slightly toned down for his television audience.